Four types of behaviour modifications or conditioning can be used when training animals. These are:

 Training Process:

-2. Introducing Positive Punishment: The trainer, Emma, decided to implement the strategy during daily interactions with Max.
+- Introducing Positive Punishment: The trainer, Emma, implemented the strategy during daily interactions with Max.
 When Max began barking excessively for attention, Emma calmly and firmly said, “No,” avoiding any raised voice or physical corrections.
 Immediately after the verbal correction, she would turn away and ignore Max for a brief period (time-out), removing the attention he sought.

-3. Timing and Consistency: It was critical that the verbal correction and removal of attention happened immediately after Max started barking.
-The staff were consistent in applying this strategy each time Max barked for attention.
+- Timing and Consistency: It was critical that the verbal correction and removal of attention happened immediately after Max started barking.
+The staff consistently applied this strategy each time Max barked for attention.
 No staff member rewarded his barking with interaction or treats during this process.

-4. Pairing with Positive Reinforcement: When Max remained calm and quiet, even for short periods, Emma and the other staff members would immediately reward him with verbal praise, treats, or playtime.
-This helped Max understand that staying calm and quiet would lead to the attention he wanted while barking led to the removal of that attention.
+- Pairing with Positive Reinforcement: When Max remained calm and quiet, even briefly, Emma and the other staff members would immediately reward him with verbal praise, treats, or playtime.
+This helped Max understand that staying calm and quiet would lead to the attention he wanted while barking led to removing that attention.

-5. Gradual Improvement: Over several days, Max began to realise that barking resulted in being ignored while being quiet led to the rewards he desired.
+- Gradual Improvement: Over several days, Max realised that barking resulted in being ignored while being quiet, which led to the rewards he desired.
 The verbal correction and time-out (positive punishment) were gradually reduced as Max improved, with staff relying more on positive reinforcement to maintain his quiet behaviour.

 Within a few weeks, Max's excessive barking had significantly decreased.
 He learned to control his excitement and stopped barking for attention whenever staff or visitors approached.
-Max was now able to stay calm in his kennel, making him more appealing to potential adopters.
+Max could now stay calm in his kennel, making him more appealing to potential adopters.

 Benefits of Positive Punishment in This Case:

-• Reduced Unwanted Behaviour: Max's barking decreased, making him calmer and more comfortable in his environment, which also improved his chances of being adopted.
+- Reduced Unwanted Behaviour: Max's barking decreased, making him calmer and more comfortable in his environment, improving his chances of adoption.

 Ethical Considerations: